 Secretary - Shannon Craige

 Shannon’s other interests include volunteering with the Wake County SPCA, InterAct of Wake County and singing with a professional choir in the Raleigh-Durham area.
 Shannon is also a classically trained vocalist and studied at Westminster Choir College in Princeton, New Jersey.
-Shannon loves to spend time with her family and two dogs, Tyson and Sasha.
+Shannon loves to spend time with her family and dog Sasha.